Skip to main content

 Turn on full-disk encryption and set up VPN access on each travel device, then verify both on the hardware in your bag.
 Outcome: your baseline device controls are active before you need them.

-Pick one encrypted channel for sensitive operational messages and document recovery steps as [verify current recovery options].
+Pick one encrypted channel for sensitive operational messages and document the recovery steps you have verified for that channel.
 Make sure your inner circle uses that channel consistently.
 Outcome: fewer preventable leaks from channel drift.

 Store encrypted copies of critical records in a separate vault you can access without your primary device.
-Run one retrieval test from a secondary device, then record your own placeholders for [trusted contact], [escalation rule], and [review interval].
+Run one retrieval test from a secondary device, then record the trusted contact, escalation rule, and review interval you will use.
 Outcome: you keep access when hardware fails.

 Treat vendor lists and roundups as informational, not due diligence.
 Independently verify onboarding and support, implementation steps and timeline, and the update or issue-resolution process, then re-check your setup through assurance and testing.
 If you want a deeper dive, read Value-Based Pricing: A Freelancer's Guide.